iamzilfa/news_app/README.md

 # NEWS-APP

 ## Description
-  An application that will help a user list and preview news articles from various sources.
+  An application that will help users list and preview news articles from various sources.

 ## Author(s) information
 [iamzilfa](https://github.com/iamzilfa)